 We run a programme of open seminars throughout the year, where we discuss and share our research with a wider audience.
 As well as the departmental research seminars, all our Centres run their own seminars and lectures, and our postgraduate students run their own series.
 Many of our staff are closely involved in the IHR seminars in Senate House.

-Podcasts of past seminars are available through Backdoor Broadcasting
+Podcasts of past lectures and seminars are available through Backdoor Broadcasting.

 Research Visitors and Fellows in the History Department